People

 Marie Cronqvist is Professor in Modern History at the Department of Culture and Society, Linköping University.
 She also serves on the steering committee of the research program.
 Her research expertise is on 20th-century European history, Cold War culture, and the history of civil defence, propaganda and psychological defence.
 For At the End of the World, Cronqvist will investigate nuclear temporalities and preparedness cultures in relation to both climate and nuclear disaster imaginaries.

-Aaron James Goldman is a research fellow in Philosophy of Religion at Lund University and serves on the steering committee for the research program.
+Aaron James Goldman is a research fellow in Philosophy of Religion at Lund University and serves as secretary and is on the steering committee for the research program.
 He studies modern European philosophy and religious thought, as well as theories and methods in the study of religion.
 For At the End of the World, Goldman investigates right-wing conspiritualities from a perspective empowered by classic theories of religion.

 Patrik Fridlund, Docent and Senior Lecturer in Philosophy of Religion at Lund University, serves on the steering committee for the research program.
 Informed by readings of contemporary philosophers such as Jacques Derrida, Luce Irigaray, Emmanuel Levinas and Paul Ricœur, Fridlund studies populism, post-truth and conspiracy theories in the context of political theology.
 For At the End of the World, Fridlund links the program’s empirical research to vital underlying questions regarding moral value.